THE MASTER'S PROGRAM

 The Master in Critical Urbanisms is an English-taught four-semester program that trains a new generation of graduates to think and act beyond divisions of urban versus rural and North versus South in order to address the complexity of urban lifeworlds in the twenty-first century.
 The program is supported by an internationally recognized faculty who work on and with cities and territories from a global perspective.
 The curriculum trains students to develop theoretical and practical competencies, oriented toward both scholarly and public platforms.
 This combination is essential to address the extraordinarily complex imperatives of urbanization in the twenty-first century.

-The curriculum trains students in interdisciplinary research practice that combines humanities and social-scientific methods with creative practice and visual representation.
-Drawing from the disciplines of architecture, geography, history, sociology, political science, and anthropology, it provides students with a unique grounding in urban research.
+1) Interdisciplinary urban research that combines humanities and social science methods with creative practice and visual representation.
+Drawing from the disciplines of architecture, geography, history, sociology, political science, and anthropology, the curriculum provides students with a unique grounding in urban research.

 2) Immersive learning in dynamic urban contexts, with the choice between a semester of study and research on urbanisms from the Global South, which takes place at the African Centre for Cities of the University of Cape Town, or a semester of study and multi-sited research exploring urban processes that work across North/South geographies.